 Other nutritional guidelines may come into play if your pet is suffering from additional health problems on top of the liver troubles.

 Beyond the Diet: What Else Can I Do to Treat Liver Disease?

-Medications, surgery, and therapies may also help your pet.
+Medications (such as Ursodiol for dogs or cats), surgery, and therapies may also help your pet.

 For a proper diagnosis of liver disease--and to distinguish the cause and best treatment--the vet will need to conduct some tests, usually starting with blood and urine tests and often ending in a biopsy of the liver for a definitive diagnosis.
 A definitive diagnosis will help you implement the perfect diet plan.

 More on Food and Nutrition for Your Pet

 The Best Pet Food for Your Dog or Cat